-On Monday, Wednesday, and Friday mornings, I send out posts I have written.
+On Monday, Wednesday, and Fridays, I send out posts I have written.
 On Tuesday, Thursday, and Saturday, I send posts by HBL members, selected by me, and often containing my comments.
 I guarantee a minimum of 275 days of HBL per calendar year.

 We NEVER send any attachments with HBL posts.
-So, for your protection, NEVER open any attachment that claims to be coming from HBL—it isn't, and it is probably a virus.
+So, for your protection, NEVER open any attachment that claims to be coming from HBL—it isn't, and it is probably malware.

 We do not give out, rent, or sell your email address or your contact information.
 By the same token, HBL members are not permitted to cull email addresses from posts for their own group-mailings.